ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 temporary local addresses might involve trading off privacy for performance.
 For instance, temporary addresses (e.g., {{?RFC8981}}) can interfere with resumption mechanisms that some protocols rely on to reduce initial latency.

+The default is Prefer for Rendezvous since the expectation is that peer-to-peer connections are short-lived.
+Listeners, that are expected to be long-lived public services default to avoiding temporary local addresses.

 ### Multipath Transport {#multipath-mode}